foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
-Thursday Jun 5
+Friday Jun 6
--  still new listings
+- new listing submissions, wrote out apiv1/listings/interactor, but missing tests and whatnot
 + upgrade rspec
 + rework negotiations#new to include an ability to connect to email account and alert contacts
 + rework negotiations/offers#new should generate email